isomerpages/seab-corp/news/press-releases/_posts/2026-01-07-post-Release of 2025 Singapore Cambridge GCE Ordinary Level Exam Results and 2026 JAE.md

 and the Institute of Technical Education (ITE) may do so via the Joint Admissions Exercise (JAE) using their GCE O-Level examination results.</p>
 <p>6&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Eligible school and private
-candidates will receive a digital copy of <u>Form A</u><a href="#_ftn1" rel="noopener noreferrer nofollow" target="_blank">[1]</a> via their registered email addresses from 2.45pm on 14 January 2026.
+candidates will receive a digital copy of <u>Form A<sup>1</sup></u> via their registered email addresses from 2.45pm on 14 January 2026.
 All candidates eligible for JAE may also download a copy of Form A from the JAE-Internet System (JAE-IS) during the application period.</p>
 <p>7&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The JAE-IS will be accessible
 from 4pm on 14 January 2026, to 4.30pm on 19 January 2026 for applicants
-to submit their course choices through the JAE website at <a rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/jae</a>.
+to submit their course choices through the JAE website at <a href="https://www.moe.gov.sg/jae" rel="noopener nofollow" target="_blank">www.moe.gov.sg/jae</a>.
 Applicants are strongly encouraged to complete the JAE worksheet (<a rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/jaeworksheet</a>) before submitting their online application.
 The JAE-IS can be accessed using Singpass.
 Applicants can find more information on the following MOE websites:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>JAE website for more details on the JAE (<a rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/jae</a>)</p>